-VYM includes only high dividend-paying US companies.
+VYM includes only US companies that make high dividend payments.
 The ETF was created in 2006 and (at the time of writing) has an average weighted market cap of $140.60 billion.
 Its top three sectors are financials, consumer non-cyclical, and healthcare.

 3. DIV - Global X SuperDividend U.S. ETF

 Created in 2013, DIV tracks 50 US high dividend securities.
-Its top holdings include B&G Foods Inc., Kraft Heinz, General Mills, and others with low volatility.
+Its top holdings include B&G Foods Inc., Kraft Heinz, General Mills, and other large cap companies with low volatility.
 This ETF has 42 holdings and an average market cap of $32.69 billion at the time of writing.

 4. SDIV - Global X SuperDividend ETF